Faisalhossain74/Faisalhossain74/README.md

 Junior Web Developer

-Skills: HTML / CSS / Tailwind
+Skills: HTML / CSS / Tailwind CSS

 <!---
 Faisalhossain74/Faisalhossain74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.